Free no-obligation site survey · Nationwide coverage Contact Us

 Why choose National Coating Specialists

-Free Site SurveyOur process starts with a thorough on site assessment to accurately diagnose the cause and extent of the brickwork damage.
+Free surveyWe start with a proper on-site look to pin down the cause and extent of the brickwork damage.

-Repair, Don't Just CoverWe provide honest advice on the correct solution, whether that's a targeted brickwork repair or a protective coating once sound.
+Repair, don't just coverWe give straight advice on the right route, whether that is a targeted brick repair or a coating once the wall is sound.

-England-Wide ServiceOur teams are equipped to carry out commercial, industrial and agricultural brickwork repairs across England.
+UK-wideWe carry out commercial, industrial and agricultural brickwork repairs across the UK.

 The most damaging mistake is repointing with the wrong mortar.
-A hard, cement-rich mix on softer or older brick forces moisture to escape through the brick face instead of the joint, which accelerates spalling: the repair itself ends up harming the wall it was meant to protect.
-Mortar should be matched to the strength and breathability of the brick, which is exactly the sort of judgement a survey is for rather than a guess at the builders' merchant.
+A hard, cement-rich mix on softer or older brick forces moisture out through the brick face instead of the joint, which accelerates spalling: the repair ends up harming the wall it was meant to protect.
+Mortar has to be matched to the strength and breathability of the brick, which is the sort of judgement a survey is for, not a guess at the builders' merchant.

 The second is patching the symptom and leaving the cause.
-Replacing a handful of spalled bricks under a leaking gutter, or repointing a saturated parapet without sorting the coping above it, simply resets the clock on the same failure.
-Water sits behind most brickwork decay, and tracing it to its source comes before any trowel work begins.
+Replace a few spalled bricks under a leaking gutter, or repoint a saturated parapet without sorting the coping above it, and you have simply reset the clock on the same failure.
+Water sits behind most brickwork decay, and tracing it to its source comes before any trowel work.

-Third is sealing or painting over damaged brickwork to tidy it up.
-Coating a wall that still has open joints, cracked bricks or trapped damp locks the problem in, and usually makes the eventual repair harder.
-Repairs come first; any coating or protective treatment comes after, and only where the wall is sound and dry enough to take it.
+The third is sealing or painting over damaged brickwork to tidy it up.
+Coat a wall that still has open joints, cracked bricks or trapped damp and you lock the problem in, usually making the eventual repair harder.
+Repairs first; any coating comes after, and only where the wall is sound and dry enough to take it.

 The best time of year for brickwork repairs